devangb3/RAG-Client/README.md

 ### Interactive Mode

 After processing the document(s), you can:
-- Type your questions about the document content
+- Type your questions about the document content or codebase
 - Get AI-generated answers based on the document context
 - Type 'quit' or 'exit' to end the session